No more spreadsheets! We combine sensible defaults with your inputs, to present complex technical calculations in a simple graphical way.

-TruckScience is backed by a library of product specs, which include general arrangement drawings, weights, dimensions, centre of gravity and ratings.
+TruckScience is backed by a library of product specs, which include general arrangement drawings, weights, dimensions, center of gravity and ratings.
 Specs for trucks, bodies, equipment and payload are added to the library on request.
 OEMs may choose to distribute product information to all users, or to only approved dealers and distributors.

-Generic templates are provided for all common bodies, equipment and payload items, which can be used to experiment with theoretical dimensions, weights and centre of gravity positions.
+Generic templates are provided for all common bodies, equipment and payload items, which can be used to experiment with theoretical dimensions, weights and center of gravity positions.
 These are useful if you have not yet settled on a particular product, but wish to determine the spec of a potential product for your configuration.
 These may also be used as substitutes when a product spec is not yet available in the product library.

 Knowing that your configuration is safe, legal and efficient is not just about compliance.
 It’s about peace of mind.

 Federal & State laws define maximum weights that a truck may carry, depending on number of axles, axle spacing, the tire footprint of those axles, etc. In addition, there are limits to vehicle length, rear overhang, etc. Limits vary significantly from one jurisdiction to another.
 As you work, your configuration is being checked for compliance with the laws in your chosen states, and any issues are flagged.

 Chassis manufacturers define Gross Vehicle Weight Ratings (GVWR), Gross Axle Weight Ratings (GAWR), and Gross Combination Weight Ratings (GCWR) for their trucks.
 These are the maximum allowable weights for the vehicle and its axles, as stipulated by the OEM.
 As you are adding or making changes to components, your configuration is automatically checked against these ratings.